algogz/questions/q/acloud-saa-test3.md

 ### Question 11:

+Which of the following statements about Amazon SQS is true?

 - A. SQS will deliver your message at least once, but cannot guarantee that it will not create duplicates of that message.
 - B. SQS will deliver your message at least once in FIFO order.